 Horace, the Roman lyric poet and satirist (65-8 BC) once said "You can destroy what you haven't published; once out the word can never be recalled" ("Delere licebit quod non edideris; nescit vox missa reverti").

 Before publishing anything online review what you've written.
 Unfortunately we've become 'sloppy' in how we write many of our business communications today, a trend which started with the use of email.
 There are countless cases of customers being ridiculed and colleagues insulted through the misuse of that little 'send' button.
 Having regrets seconds after sending that message on Twitter?
-Sorry, once it's in the digital ether there's no chance of brining the message back!
+Sorry, once it's in the digital ether there's no chance of bringing the message back!

 2. Same rules apply